Filtering is an important tool for exploring and analyzing data when inspecting your data.

 Click the Exclude or Keep Only option.
 The visualization updates your view and the Filters panel displays the filtered data point.

 - To keep only or exclude multiple data points, press the <CTRL> key while clicking additional data points, axis labels, or legend in your visualization.
-Release the <CTRL> key to display the filters action menu.
+Release the <CTRL> key to display the filters pop-up menu.

 Click the Exclude or Keep Only option.
 The visualization updates your view and the Filters panel displays the filtered data points.